CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 In addition to the actual data object, another object containing metadata is created.
 This metadata object has the same name as the main object with the extension *_ameta*.
-This metadata file is used by the other *a-commands*, and normally it is not displayed to the user, but if you examine the buckets using tools like _swift_ or _rclone_, you will see these metadata files as well.
+This metadata file is used by the other *a-commands*, and normally it is not displayed to the user, but if you examine the buckets using tools like _swift_ or _rclone_, you will see these metadata objects as well.

 If you wish to use a name differing from the default object name, you can define it with the option _-o_ or
 _--object_: